Bobby Vosmaer: Playing career

 Vosmaer began his career in the Netherlands, playing with amateur club VUC Den Haag from 1969 to 1972.
 During this time, he was called up to the national Olympic team to play qualifying matches for the 1972 Summer Olympics.

 In 1972, Vosmaer joined brought to HFC Haarlem in the Eredivise, where he played for coach Joop Brand.
 He was named MVP in his rookie season in the Eredivisie.
 In his time with Haarlem, he was called up to the Dutch U21 team.

 In 1974, Vosmaer followed coach Brand to AZ '67.
-His first season in Alkmaar was very successful, scoring ten goals in 31 league games and earning a call-up to the Dutch national team in April 1975.
+His first season in Alkmaar was very successful, scoring ten goals in 31 league games and earning a call-up to the Netherlands national team in April 1975.
 He made his national team debut on 30 April 1975 against Belgium, as a substitute for Kees Kist.
 A month later, he made his first national team start in a friendly match against Yugoslavia.

 He then struggled with injuries, eventually getting loaned to MVV Maastricht in 1977, in the Eerste Divisie, where he helped then to a second-place finish and earning promotion.

 After tearing his Achilles tendon in 1978, he tore it in his first game back a year later, which marked the end of his European career and he moved to a lower division team, VV Eijsden.

 In 1980, he went to North America, joining the Philadelphia Fury.
 He continued to play in North America for the next decade, playing both indoor and outdoor football for Montreal Manic, Chicago Sting, FC Inter-Montréal, Pittsburgh Spirit, Charlotte Gold, Canton Invaders, and Milwaukee Wave.